Effects of Corrosion on Buildings

 How to Prevent Corrosion of Buildings and Structures

-One of the ways to prevent corrosion of iron rod and buildings is to use corrosion-resistant Thermo-Mechanically-Treated (TMT) iron rod.
+One of the ways to prevent corrosion of buildings is to use corrosion-resistant Thermo-Mechanically-Treated (TMT) iron rods.
 The manufacturing process of TMT iron rods gives them enhanced rust and corrosion resistance.
 This is one of the reasons they are better than local iron rods which lack this quality.

-Use TIGER TMT iron rod for all construction types
+Use TIGER TMT iron rods for all construction types

-TIGER TMT iron rod, which is the best TMT brand in Nigeria, has greater corrosion resistance.
-The anti-corrosion properties of TIGER TMT is enabled by the automated labs and the most modern testing equipment which are used to test the micro-structure.
+TIGER TMT iron rods, the best TMT brand in Nigeria, have greater corrosion resistance.
+The anti-corrosion properties of TIGER TMT iron rods is enabled by the automated labs and the most modern testing equipment which are used to test the micro-structure.
 This gives every rod produced perfect chemistry and the right carbon content which make it to withstand rust and corrosion.

-By resisting corrosion, TIGER TMT is able to bear huge load of a complete structure and protect it from spalling and cracking.
+By resisting corrosion, TIGER TMT iron rods are able to bear huge load of a complete structure and protect it from spalling and cracking.